-The CSS variables are just like simple variable of any programming language.
+The variables in CSS are just like simple variables of any other programming language.
 These variables are used to store values and have a scope in which the variables can be used.
 A variable is defined by using two dashes(–) at the beginning and then the name which is case-sensitive.
 The benefit of variables is that it allows the same values to be reused at multiple places and updated/modified from one place.
-Also, the variable names are easier to understand and use, compared to the values of colors, as it avoids of being copying & pasting the value of the colors over and over again.
+Also, the variable names are easier to understand and use, as compared to the values of colors, as it avoids of being copying & pasting the value of the colors over and over again.

 Parameters: The variable var() accepts two parameters which are listed below:

-- –custom-name It is a required parameter which accepts the custom property name.
+- –custom-name: It is a required parameter that accepts the custom property name starting with two dashes.

 - value: It is an optional parameter.
-It accepts fallback value which is used when custom property is invalid.
+It accepts a fallback value which is used when a custom property is invalid.

 Supported Browsers: The browser supported by CSS variables are listed below: